kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 This way you can be sure to not leave any transaction out and to not duplicate any transaction which would produce trouble as sure as hell.
 Again, this is just an idea.
 If you really have severe problems, call the experts from Percona.
 Or develop your own solution and become an expert yourself.

 For the repair process it would be intelligent to analyze the error message from the slave.
 If that shows that just one table is affected, then only this table has to be processed.
-Doing so will speed up the whole thing tremendously, if you have lots of tables.
+Doing so will speed up the whole thing tremendously, in particular if you have lots of tables.

 Automatic failover
 ----------